 Our legal team has been fighting for accident victims’ rights for nearly three decades–and we want you to know you don’t have to go through this alone.

 If you suffered burn injuries, we’re here to help you get justice.
-Call our law offices in Boca Raton, Florida to schedule a free consultation with a lawyer who can help.
+Contact our law offices in Boca Raton, Florida online or call us at (561) 347-7770 to schedule a free consultation with a lawyer who can help.

 How Hollander Law Firm, P.A.
 Can Help After Suffering a Burn Injury in Boca Raton, FL

 Burn injury victims often struggle with ongoing medical treatment and extreme pain.
 It’s common for burn victims to be out of work for weeks or months while they receive treatment.
 If you were hurt, you need money to help cover these costs.

 A time-consuming battle with the insurance company, on the other hand, is one thing you definitely don’t need.
 Fortunately, you don’t have to handle your injury claim alone.
 Our experienced personal injury lawyers in Boca Raton are here to help.

 When you hire our catastrophic injury attorneys, expect us to invest our own resources to get the results you need.